 If any of your account is invested in Walmart stock through the Plan, each year you will receive all of the materials generally distributed to the shareholders of Walmart, including an instruction card telling the trustee how you would like the shares in your Plan account to be voted.
-The materials will be mailed to your home address or sent electronically, based on your online elections.
+The materials are mailed to your home address or sent electronically, based on your online elections.

 You can instruct the trustee, through the company's transfer agent, to vote Walmart stock held in your Plan accounts.
 This usually occurs in May of each year.
 Your instructions to the transfer agent and the trustee are kept confidential at all times.
-You will send your voting instructions directly to the transfer agent, who will compile the votes and notify the Benefits Investment Committee of the total votes cast.
-The Benefits Investment Committee will then notify the Plan trustee of the total votes that are to be cast.
+You send your voting instructions directly to the transfer agent, who compiles the votes and notifies the Benefits Investment Committee of the total votes cast.
+The Benefits Investment Committee then notifies the Plan trustee of the total votes to be cast.